Sefton Brancker: Early life

 Sefton Brancker was born in Woolwich, the eldest son of Col. William Godeffroy Brancker and Hester Adelaide, the daughter of Major General Henry Charles Russell.
-Brancker grew up as the elder of two brothers and their father died in 1885.
-From 1891–94, the young Brancker attended Bedford School.
+Brancker grew up as the elder of two brothers; their father died in 1885.
+From 1891 to 1894, the young Brancker attended Bedford School.
 His father was born in Hamburg to a British father and German mother; the Branckers were a long-established Anglo-German family that had lived in England for several generations.

 On 7 April 1907, he married May Wynne, the daughter of Colonel Spencer Field of the Royal Warwickshire regiment; they had one son, also called William Sefton Brancker.

 Military career

 Brancker was trained for the British Army at Woolwich, joining the Royal Artillery in 1896.
 He served in the Second Boer War and later in India, where he made his first flight in 1910.
 On 18 June 1913 he was awarded the Royal Aero Club's Aviator's Certificate no. 525.

 During the First World War, Brancker held important posts in the Royal Flying Corps, including Director of Military Aeronautics.
-In late 1915 a brigade system was introduced in the RFC and Brancker was promoted to brigadier general and appointed to command the Northern Training Brigade with his headquarters in Birmingham.
-This appointment was to be short-lived as in early 1916 Brancker was appointed Director of Air Organisation in London.
-In 1917, Brancker briefly served as the General Officer Commanding Royal Flying Corps's Palestine Headquarters and then its Middle East headquarters.
+In late 1915 a brigade system was introduced in the RFC, and Brancker was promoted to brigadier general and appointed to command the Northern Training Brigade, with his headquarters in Birmingham.
+This appointment was to be short-lived, as in early 1916 he was appointed Director of Air Organisation in London.
+In 1917, he briefly served as the General Officer Commanding Royal Flying Corps's Palestine Headquarters and then its Middle East headquarters.
 Promoted to major general in 1918, he became Controller-General of Equipment in January of that year and Master-General of Personnel in August 1918.
 On 23 August 1918 he resigned his commission in the Army and was granted a permanent commission as major-general in the RAF.
 He was appointed Knight Commander of the Order of the Bath on 1 January 1919 and retired from the RAF with the rank of major-general on 13 January following.
 He was granted the rank of air vice-marshal in 1924.

 Civil aviation

-On 11 May 1922 he was made Director of Civil Aviation, and worked assiduously to stimulate UK interest in the subject with both local authorities and flying clubs.
+On 11 May 1922 he was made Director of Civil Aviation, and worked assiduously to stimulate British interest in the subject among local authorities and flying clubs.
 He encouraged Manchester and other cities to construct municipal airports and airfields.
 He participated in several long-distance survey flights, notably with Alan Cobham.
 He was an ardent supporter of the development of British civilian air services connecting London to British colonies and dominions overseas.

-Sir Sefton was chairman of the Royal Aero Club's (RAeC) Racing Committee from 1921 to 1930 and his dynamic leadership led to the RAeC forming the Light Aero Club scheme in 1925, which helped provide the UK clubs with examples of such new and improved aircraft types as the de Havilland Moth and Avro Avian.
+Brancker was chairman of the Royal Aero Club's (RAeC) Racing Committee from 1921 to 1930, and his dynamic leadership led to the RAeC forming the Light Aero Club scheme in 1925, which helped provide the British clubs with examples of such new and improved aircraft types as the de Havilland Moth and Avro Avian.